Nursing Care Plans for Diabetes: What You Need to Know

 Medication Management

-For type 1 diabetes patients and some type 2 diabetes patients, injection therapies, including insulin injection, can be used if oral medication is not doing the trick or the patient is undergoing surgery, another illness or pregnancy.
+For type 1 diabetes patients and some type 2 diabetes patients, injection therapies, including insulin injections, can be used if oral medication is not keeping blood sugar under control or the patient is undergoing surgery, another illness or pregnancy.

 Home health nurses will help the patient understand both the type of medication therapy they need and the correct dosage.
 As part of the first home health visit, clinicians will assess whether they believe the patient or caregiver to be capable of self-administering injections based on cognitive or vision impairments.